Baldwin V of Hainaut

 Baldwin V of Hainaut (1150 – 17 December 1195) was count of Hainaut (1171–1195), margrave of Namur as Baldwin I (1189–1195) and count of Flanders as Baldwin VIII (1191–1195).

 History

-He was the son of Baldwin IV, Count of Hainaut.
-In the winter of 1182 or 1183, the Count of Namur-Luxembourg was seriously ill and completely blind, whereupon Baldwin immediately visited him in Luxembourg.
+Baldwin was the son of Count Baldwin IV of Hainaut.
+In the winter of 1182 or 1183, the count of Namur-Luxembourg was seriously ill and completely blind, whereupon Baldwin immediately visited him in Luxembourg.
 There he was reconfirmed as heir by his uncle and was able to receive the homage of several vassals from him.
 The succession was confirmed by Emperor Frederick I Barbarossa on 22 May 1184 at the Diet of Pentecost in Mainz, on which Baldwin acted as imperial sword bearer.

-Flanders was acquired via his marriage to his widowed third cousin once removed Margaret I of Flanders, Countess of Flanders in 1169.
+Baldwin acquired Flanders with his marriage to his widowed third cousin once removed Margaret I of Flanders in 1169.
 Namur was acquired from his mother Alice of Namur.
 He was described as "The Count Baldwin with eyes of blue."

-He was buried at the monastery of Saint Waudru before the altar of Blessed James the apostle.
+Baldwin was buried at the monastery of Saint Waudru before the altar of Blessed James the apostle.

 Family

-With Margaret, Baldwin had the following issue:
+With Margaret, Baldwin had the following children: